mavlink/mavlink2rest/README.md

 For a demonstration, please check the example under the examples filder: `websocket_client.py`

 # Benchmark
-The following benchmarks were in a raspberry pi 3.
+The following benchmarks were extracted from a raspberry pi 3.
 - 1 client requesting all mavlink messages at 10Hz
     ```
     9% CPU usage